fecgov/fec-testing/Testing-Scripts/Test-Script_2017-05-12.md

 Alright, so, for the first question, I'm going to have you tell me what you think you would do to answer it, but don't actually click anything.

 - Think of one of your Congressional representatives, or just any member of Congress who comes to mind.
 Do you have someone in mind?
-Okay, if you wanted to know more about who is contributing money to that candidate, what would you do?
+Okay, if you wanted to know more about how much money that candidate's campaign is raising and spending, what would you do?
     - [if not already using search bar, prompt user to try that]

 - If you were wanted to know who one of your neighbors or family members donated money to in the last presidential election, what would you do to find out?